FiloSottile/sunlight/README.md

     [#11](https://github.com/FiloSottile/sunlight/issues/11)) or overwriting
     protection (automatically enabled client-side on Tigris).

-    Eventual consistency is acceptable for this backend.
+    Eventual consistency is acceptable for this backend, but it must provide strong durability guarantees.

-    Currently, S3 and S3-compatible APIs are supported.
+    Currently, S3-compatible APIs and local POSIX filesystems are supported.

   * A per-log deduplication cache, to return existing SCTs for previously submitted (pre-)certificates.